 Our current students have offered candid feedback as to their housing experiences and recommendations.
 We hope these comments will be useful as you consider your housing options:

 Parking is available for students on a space-available basis.
 New students will be able to purchase parking permits in August.
-To purchase a permit, students are required to register through Murphy Online BEFORE going to the Public Safety Office.
-All students at the time they purchase a parking permit are required to present their UST ID or a photo ID.
-Parking permits can be purchased by coming to the Department of Public Safety & Parking Services main office located next to the 2nd floor skyway (Room 252) of School of Law.
+To purchase a permit, students are required to register through Murphy Online BEFORE going to the Campus Store on the first floor in Terrence Murphy Hall (TMH) on the Minneapolis campus.
+All students at the time they purchase a parking permit are required to present their St. Thomas ID or a photo ID.

 Costs for Parking Permits

 The parking pass allows you to park in the designated parking ramp from 6 a.m. to 2 a.m. on a daily basis.

 Any student enrolled with the School of Law may be eligible to purchase a St. Thomas student parking permit.
 This permit is good in all commuter parking lots on the St. Paul campus, as well as the City of Minneapolis Ramp at 11th Street and Harmon Place.
 Permits will become available in August.